zihaowrez/tp/docs/UserGuide.md

 Adds either:
   1. a person, or
-  2. a new tag to an existing person.
+  2. a new tag to an existing person, or
+  3. a new social media to an existing person.

 ### 2.1 Adding a person